-The safety and efficacy of Oxybutynin Chloride Extended Release Tablets were studied in 60 children in a 24-week, open-label, non-randomized trial.
-Patients were aged 6–15 years, all had symptoms of detrusor overactivity in association with a neurological condition (e.g., spina bifida), all used clean intermittent catheterization, and all were current users of oxybutynin chloride.
-Study results demonstrated that administration of Oxybutynin Chloride Extended Release Tablets 5 to 20 mg/day was associated with an increase from baseline in mean urine volume per catheterization from 108 mL to 136 mL, an increase from baseline in mean urine volume after morning awakening from 148 mL to 189 mL, and an increase from baseline in the mean percentage of catheterizations without a leaking episode from 34% to 51%.
+The safety and efficacy of oxybutynin chloride extended-release tablets were studied in 60 children in a 24 week, open-label, non-randomized trial.
+Patients were aged 6 to 15 years, all had symptoms of detrusor overactivity in association with a neurological condition (e.g. spina bifida), all used clean intermittent catheterization, and all were current users of oxybutynin chloride extended-release tablets.
+Study results demonstrated that administration of oxybutynin chloride extended-release tablets 5 to 20 mg/day was associated with an increase from baseline in mean urine volume per catheterization from 108 mL to 136 mL, an increase from baseline in mean urine volume after morning awakening from 148 mL to 189 mL, and an increase from baseline in the mean percentage of catheterizations without a leaking episode from 34% to 51%.

-The pharmacokinetics of Oxybutynin Chloride Extended Release Tablets in these patients were consistent with those reported for adults [see Clinical Pharmacology (12.3)].
+The pharmacokinetics of oxybutynin chloride in these patients were consistent with those reported for adults [see Clinical Pharmacology (12.3)].

 Overdosage with oxybutynin chloride has been associated with anticholinergic effects including central nervous system excitation, flushing, fever, dehydration, cardiac arrhythmia, vomiting, and urinary retention.